Mokobé

 Mokobé Traoré (born 24 May 1980 in Vitry-sur-Seine, France), better known by the mononym Mokobé, is a Malian–French rapper and part of the music collective 113 alongside Rim'K and AP and within the greater French musical project and collective Mafia K-1 Fry.
 He also has his own solo career with two album releases Mon Afrique in 2007 and Africa Forever in 2011.

+Life and Career

 Mokobé was born to a Malian–Senegalese father and a Malian–Mauritanian mother.
 He was a founding member of 113 and his works appeared in the collective albums of the band.
 He was also actively involved in the artistic aspects of the band and took part in the live shows of the band.
 He was also responsible for the band's mediatic image (Visuals, music videos, DVDs, interviews, public relations), becoming a de facto manager of the 113 operations.

 His solo album Mon Afrique was in collaboration with David Tayorault in Abidjan and was released on 11 June 2007.
 Le Molare, Tiken Jah Fakoly, Oumou Sangaré, Patson, Fally Ipupa, and hip hop stars like Diam's and Booba.